-Registered shareholders and validly appointed proxyholders will be entitled to submit questions electronically to the Company in advance of and during the Meeting through the platform available at https://www.icastpro.ca/ebrp200528 (Password brp200528), which questions will, subject to certain verifications by the Company, be addressed at the Meeting.
+Registered shareholders and validly appointed proxyholders will be entitled to submit questions electronically to the Company in advance of the Meeting by e-mail at BRPAGA2021@brp.com, and during the Meeting through the platform available athttps://web.lumiagm.com/468941035, which questions will, subject to certain verifications by the Company, be addressed at the Meeting.
+Questions provided in advance by e-mail must be provided by no later than 11:00 a.m.
+(Eastern time) on June 1, 2021, or if the Meeting is postponed or adjourned, by no later than 48 hours prior to the time of such postponed or adjourned meeting (excluding Saturdays, Sundays and holidays).